-That scenario is proposed in a paper published on June 25 in Physical Review Letters.
+That scenario was proposed in a paper published in June 2020 in Physical Review Letters.
 What researchers know for sure is that on May 21, 2019, they detected gravitational waves emitted by a collision of two black holes.
-And in the following weeks, a strange flare of light emerged from the same region of the sky.
+And in the following weeks a strange flare of light emerged from the same region of the sky.
 If the flare did indeed come from the black holes, it marks the first time that scientists have seen light emitted in the aftermath of a black hole merger.

-“I was stunned,” says Jillian Bellovary, a researcher at Queensborough Community College, City University of New York, who was not involved in the work.
+“I was stunned,” says Jillian Bellovary, an assistant professor at Queensborough Community College, City University of New York, who was not involved in the work.
 “The idea is amazing.
 It’s jaw-droppingly amazing.”
 If confirmed, the finding offers a new direction for the fledgling field of multimessenger astronomy.
 By studying black holes and their surroundings with both gravitational waves and electromagnetic radiation, scientists expect to learn more than they could with either signal alone.

 Scientists have long debated whether a binary black hole merger could trigger a flare of light in addition to gravitational waves.
 Most researchers agree that black holes colliding in a vacuum cannot produce light.
 But an active galactic nucleus, where the gravity of a supermassive black hole draws gas and dust into an immense accretion disk, would offer the perfect conditions to create a flare.
 “It’s a whole new way of making black holes merge,” says Chiara Mingarelli, who studies the celestial objects at the Center for Computational Astrophysics at the Flatiron Institute in New York City and was not involved with the research.